The application deadline for this scholarship opportunity has passed.

 2021-22 Audition Weekends

-Applicants who complete all necessary application materials by the initial November 1 deadline, and who either attend the November 19-20 audition weekend or submit a virtual audition link with their application, will receive notification by December 31, 2021.
+Applicants who complete all necessary application materials by the January 19 deadline, and who either attend an in-person audition weekend or submit a virtual audition link with their application, will receive notification by April 1, 2022.

 Applicants should perform ten minutes of concert music (Baroque, Classical, Romantic, and/or Twentieth/Twenty-First Century) or jazz in at least two contrasting styles selected from the Class A Solo Repertoire List (or its equivalent) from your state.
 Selections should be chosen to demonstrate technical facility as well as expression and tone quality.
 Singers should perform in English and at least one world language other than English and may include one song from a musical.
 Memorization and performance with piano accompaniment is required for singers (piano accompaniment may be live or recorded).
 Applicants who are not percussionists may audition on only one instrument or in voice.
 Percussionists must audition on at least two contrasting instruments.